SCCapstone/CampusConnect/README.md

 # What is Campus Connect?
 Campus Connect is a cross-platform chat and social media app developed by USC students, for USC students.
+Join your friends.
+Talk about classes.
+And just have a good time in general!

 # Hardware Requirements
 This dev environment is very intensive and will require a modern computer with at least 20gb of free space, 16gb of ram, and a 4 or more core processor from the past few years.